thenewdarling/Spellbook/Class Features/Infectious Fury.md

 -   Target takes 2d12 psychic damage.

-You can use this feature a number of times equal to your proficiency bonus, and you regain all expended uses when you finish a long rest.
+You can use this feature a number of times equal to your proficiency bonus, and you regain all expended uses when you finish a [[Long Rest]].

 tags: [[Barbarian#Path of the Beast]]